wr1/cfold/docs/index.md

 ## Features

 - **Fold**: Combine specific files or the current directory into a `.json` file, with optional prompt inclusion.
-Visualizes file tree and instruction list (by type and name).
+Copies output to clipboard, visualizes file tree and instruction list (by type and name).
 - **Unfold**: Apply changes (modifications, deletions, or new files) back to a directory.
 - **Init**: Generate a project template with custom instructions.
 - Supports UV, GitHub CI, MkDocs, and `.foldignore` for file exclusions.